samuelmtimbo/unit/README.md

 ## Documentation

-As an application, the unit Programming Environment was designed to be learnable by Experimentation and Exploration; visual and written documentation can be found inside the platform.
+The unit Programming Environment was designed to be learnable by Experimentation and Exploration; visual and written documentation can be found inside the platform.
 For a step-by-step introduction to unit Programming, visit [Getting Started](src/docs/start/README.md).

 This codebase is a TypeScript implementation of the unit Programming Language Spec with an accompanying Web based Programming Environment.
 I tried to make it as clean and organized as I could while still maintaining a space for experimentation.
 Some folders contain a `README.md` file with information about that piece of the architecture.